-Transactions during the year Outstanding balances including commitments Terms and conditions Impairment provision on outstanding balances Impairment expense Nature of the transaction Ref \$ '000 \$ '000 \$ '000 \$ '000 2022 Water cart hire 1 118 - Annual contracted rate for adhoc work - - Description of the second Negotiated lease for 2 years with 2 x 3 Property Lease 2 20 year options - - Plant and equipment hire 3 560 - Annual contracted rate for adhoc work - - NSW Local Government State Award Employee expenses relating to close family members of KMP 4 119 - 2017 - - 2021 Water cart hire 1 617 Annual contracted rate for adhoc work Negotiated lease for 2 years with 2 x 3 Property Lease 2 23 51 year options - Plant and equipment hire 3 353 Annual contracted rate for adhoc work - NSW Local Government State Award Employee expenses relating to close family members of KMP 4 124 2017
+Transactions during the year Outstanding balances including commitments Impairment provision on outstanding balances Impairment expense Nature of the transaction Ref \$ '000 \$ '000 \$ '000 \$ '000 2022 Water cart hire 1 118 - Annual contracted rate for adhoc work Negotiated lease for 2 years with 2 x 3 - - Property Lease 2 20 year options Plant and equipment hire 3 981 - Annual contracted rate for adhoc work NSW Local Government State Award - - Employee expenses relating to close family members of KMP 4 119 - 2017 - 2021 Water cart hire 1 617 Annual contracted rate for adhoc work Negotiated lease for 2 years with 2 x 3 Property Lease 2 23 51 year options Plant and equipment hire 3 353 Annual contracted rate for adhoc work NSW Local Government State Award - Employee expenses relating to close family members of KMP 4 124 2017

-1 Council hires plant for water cartage from a Council KMP.
-The plant hire by Council is subject to an annual plant hire tender process;

-2 Council leases a building in Lightning Ridge from a business trading as Opal Court and this business has 2 KMP as partners in the business;

-3 Council hires plant items from Wintergreen Investments and a Director of the Company is a KMP of Council.
-The plant hire by Council is subject to an annual plant hire tender process;

-4 Close family members (2) of a Council KMP are employed by the Council under the Local Government Award, on an arms length basis.
+- 1 Council hires plant for water cartage from a Council KMP.
+The plant hire by Council is subject to an annual plant hire tender process; - 2 Council leases a building in Lightning Ridge for the Council/Services Australia agency.
+The lessee business has 2 KMP as partners in the business; - 3 Council enters into a tender contract for plant and equipment hire with multiple companies.
+Two of the contracted businesses have directors who are KMPs for Council; - 4 Close family members (2) of a Council KMP are employed by the Council under the Local Government Award, on an arms length basis.